XRPLF/xrpl-dev-portal/content/tutorial-paychan.md

 The following example shows creation of a payment channel by [submitting](reference-rippled.html#sign-and-submit-mode) to a local `rippled` server with the JSON-RPC API.
 The payment channel allocates 100 XRP from the [example payer](#example-values) (rN7n7...) to the [example payee](#example-values) (rf1Bi...) with a settlement delay of 1 day.
 The public key is the example payer's master public key, in hexadecimal.

+**Note:** A payment channel counts as one object toward the payer's [owner reserve](concept-reserves.html#owner-reserves).
+The owner must keep at least enough XRP to satisfy the reserve after subtracting the XRP allocated to the payment channel.

 Request:

     POST http://localhost:5005/